antoniorama/feup-ldts-project/README.md

-## LDTS_<08><05> - UNO
+## UNO - Software Design and Testing Laboratory

+This project was my first contant with Software Development and Testing.
+It was coded in **Java** and we used **JUnit** framework for testing.

->For this project, we decided to implement the famous game of Uno.
+We decided to implement the famous game of Uno.
 We play the game against the computer where the classic rules of UNO apply.

-This project was developed by André Santos (up202108658@fe.up.pt), António Rama (up202108801@fe.up.pt) and José Veiga (up202108753@fe.up.pt) for LDTS 2022/2023.
+Developed by André Santos (up202108658@fe.up.pt), António Rama (up202108801@fe.up.pt) and José Veiga (up202108753@fe.up.pt) for LDTS 2022/2023.

 ### SCREENSHOTS